 The School’s faculty members are leading scholars in their respective fields.
 Many of them are members of the prestigious National Academies of Medicine and Sciences.
 The School enrolls approximately 700 graduate students a year, and educates about 425 undergraduate students through the upper-division public health major.
 The School’s more than 15,000 graduates can be found working throughout the world, both in the public and private sectors.

 The School of Public Health believes that everyone,

 everywhere has the right to a healthy life

 Your purchase of The ABCs of Sleep: From Apnea to Zzzzzz’s supports the School of Public Health faculty and students in their work to confront the major health challenges of our generation.
-A large portion of every sale goes to funding scholarships.
-Your purchase will directly benefit your own health as well as those in your community.
+All profits earned by the University of California, Berkeley, from the sale of the White Papers fund scholarships, fellowships, and student grants, plus resources for student organizations and activities at the School of Public Health.
+Your purchase will directly benefit your health as well as the health of the greater community.

 You can count on The School of Public Health to bring you medical information that is trustworthy, impeccably researched and current.